soumo-git/Delta/README.md

 Children of the world, beware. ⚠️
 Parents of the world, rejoice. 🎉
-Developers of the world… maybe start updating your résumés. 📄 And creeps, you already what to do. 🙂
+Developers of the world… maybe start updating your résumés. 📄 And creeps, you already know what to do. 🙂

 👑 Built by **Soumo** — the non-coder who pulled it off anyway. 🙌